-Akshay Kumar Reacts STERNLY To His Son Aarav Being Targeted By Nasty Comments: It Breaks My Heart
+Akshay Kumar Reacts STERNLY To His Son Aarav Being Targetted By Nasty Comments: It Breaks My Heart

 Being a star kid looks all glamorous from the outside but as the saying goes - everything has its own pros and cons.
 Being a star kid is no different.
 While privilege and stardom come easy to them, being under a media scan since childhood is one thing that every star kid hates.
-In his latest interview with HT, Akshay Kumar talks about his son Aarav being targeted by mean and nasty comments and how his daughter doesn't want to step out owing to the fear of paparazzi.
+In his latest interview with HT, Akshay Kumar talks about his son Aarav being targetted by mean and nasty comments and how his daughter doesn't want to step out owing to the fear of paparazzi.

 Akshay On Aarav & Nitara Being Papped